 Independent convergent recruitment of vesicle-associated RhoGAP proteins in distantly related parasitoid species

 The process of duplication of a gene encoding a protein usually involved in a key physiological process whose function will be hijacked is a major mechanism of toxin recruitment (Fry et al., 2009; Wong & Belov 2012; Casewell et al., 2013).
 The results of phylogeny and domain analyses indicate that the Leptopilina venom RhoGAPs and the calyx RhoGAPs found in V. canescens VLPs originated from duplication of the gene encoding the cellular RacGAP1 in these species.
 This independent convergent recruitment may suggest a similar function in virulence in these two evolutionarily distant parasitoid species.
 Consistently, our results indicate that venom RhoGAPs in L. boulardi and L. heterotoma and calyx RhoGAPs in V. canescens are associated with extracellular vesicles, named venosomes and VLPs, respectively.
 While these two types of vesicles have different tissue origins and formation mechanisms, Leptopilina venosomes and V. canescens VLPs would act as transport systems to deliver virulent proteins, including RhoGAPs, into host hemocytes to alter their function (Pichon et al., 2015; Wan et al., 2019).
-However, the role of RhoGAPs on host hemocytes is still unclear or even unknown, although we have previously shown that LbGAP inactivates Rac-like GTPases (Colinet et al., 2007), which are required for successful encapsulation of Leptopilina eggs (Williams et al., 2005; Williams et al., 2006).
+However, the role of RhoGAPs on host hemocytes is still unclear or even unknown, although we have previously shown that LbmGAP inactivates Rac-like GTPases (Colinet et al., 2007), which are required for successful encapsulation of Leptopilina eggs (Williams et al., 2005; Williams et al., 2006).

 RacGAP1 is an intracellular multidomain protein consisting of a coiled-coil region followed by a C1 motif (protein kinase C-like zinc finger motif) and a RhoGAP domain (Tcherkezian & Lamane-Vane 2007).
 Leptopilina venom RhoGAPs, on the other hand, possess only a RhoGAP domain preceded by a secretory signal peptide.
 Sequence comparisons at the genomic level support the hypothesis of a single partial duplication of the RacGAP1 gene in the ancestor of the Leptopilina genus, resulting in the loss of a 5’ portion of the sequence encoding the coiled-coil region and the C1 motif, followed by the acquisition of the signal peptide sequence.
 This initial evolutionary event would then have been followed by further duplication of the ancestral duplicate gene throughout the diversification of the genus Leptopilina, leading to the current number of venom RhoGAPs.
 A first hypothesis for the origin of the signal peptide would be that the loss of part of the 5’ coding sequence in the duplicate resulted in a new N-terminal end for the encoded protein with signal peptide properties.
 Modification of the N-terminal end of the protein into a fully functional signal peptide may have required some point mutations after partial duplication, as in the case of the antifreeze protein of an Antarctic zoarcid fish (Deng et al., 2010).
 Another possibility is that the signal peptide originated from a process of partial duplication with recruitment (Katju & Lynch 2006), in which a “proto-peptide signal” coding sequence was acquired from the new genomic environment into which the partial copy was integrated.
 Finally, it is also possible that the new 5’ region of the duplicated copy results from a chimeric duplication (Katju & Lynch 2006), e.g. from the partial duplication of another gene or by exon shuffling (Vibranovski et al., 2006).
 The acquisition of the signal peptide probably facilitated the neofunctionalization of the venom RhoGAPs according to the evolutionary model of protein subcellular relocalization (PSR) proposed by Byun McKay & Geeta (2007), according to which a modification of the N- or C-terminal region of a protein can change its subcellular localization, by the loss or acquisition of a specific localization signal, and enable it to acquire a new function.